PaulZC/F9P_RAWX_Logger/HARDWARE.md

 ![Connections](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/img/Connections.JPG)

 The GPS-RTK2 board has its own 3.3V regulator on board.
 We will use this and power it from the Adalogger VBUS pin.
-That way the it can be powered via the Adalogger's
+That way it can be powered via the Adalogger's
 USB socket or the Adalogger LiPo battery.

 These connections will also work if you want to power the Adalogger using the USB-C socket on the SparkFun board.